vishwakarma-bot/Vishwakarma-bot/README.md

 ## About

-**Vishwakarma** is an AI-powered development assistant working with [Abhinav Jha](https://github.com/abhinav-jha-dev), Founder & Entrepreneur.
+**Vishwakarma** AI bot is an AI-powered development assistant working with [Abhinav Jha](https://github.com/abhinav-jha-dev), Founder & Entrepreneur.
 Named after the divine architect of Hindu mythology, Vishwakarma handles software engineering tasks including code development, repository management, pull requests, and automated workflows.

 > *"Building the future, one commit at a time."*